UTNkar/documentation/content/bocken_journal_system/introduction.md

 1. Traceability: We can keep track of who drove the car when and how far they drove it
 2. Costs: We can record how much each group(*committee, workgroup etc.*) has driven in total and calculate how much they should pay.

-The journal system consits of two major parts: The user view and the admin view.
+The journal system consits of two major parts: The user views and the admin views.
 Below is a brief introduction of the two.
 These views are explained more thorough in their respective chapters.

 ### User view